kishkumar96/geoprocessing/website/docs/concepts/Concepts.md

   }
 ```

-Each `Geography` points to a [datasource](#datasources), which provides the polygon or multipolygon boundary for that Geography.
+Once defined, geographies are used in the following ways:

-The way that Geographies are used in reporting is that sketches and datasources are clipped to these geographies, in order to produce metrics that are representative of that geographic boundary.
-Project code is geography-aware at multiple points including:
+- `Preprocessing functions` - a preprocessing function can clip a user-drawn sketch to one or more geographies so that they are guaranteed to be within it.

-- preprocessing functions - when sketches should be clipped to a geography beforehand.
+- `Precalc` - the precalc command calculates overall metrics (total area, count, sum of value) within each geography for each datasource.
+These precalc metrics are used to report a sketches % overlap with a datasource "per geography".
-- geoprocessing functions - when sketches should be clipped to a geography at runtime (common in multi-geography use case)
+- `Geoprocessing functions` - geoprocessing functions can perform spatial analysis and report results "per geography" by clipping a user-drawn sketch to each geography and doing the analysis once for each.
-- precalc - to calculate overall metrics (total area, count, sum of value) within each geography for each datasource.
-These precalc metrics are used in the denominator when calculating a sketches % overlap with a given datasource within a given geography.
+- `Report clients` - report clients are able to display metrics "per geography" and even allow the user to switch between geographies, viewing results for them one at a time.

-- report clients - to retrieve precalculated metrics, allow the user to potentially switch between geographies, and to pass the current user-selected geography to the geoprocessing functions.
+You are not required to use the Geographies feature, though it has first-class in the framework.

 ### Geography Properties